V25 controller overview

 Stepped attenuator and preamp controller

-The V25 is a digitally controlled, 2 channel analog stereo passive stepped attenuator and preamp controller.
+The V25 is a digitally controlled, analog 2 channel stepped attenuator and preamp controller.
 Unlike most audio attenuation technology the V25 utilizes light dependent resistors (LDRs) for both attenuation and in lieu of conventional relays for input switching.

 The V25 Preamp Controller (Rev A) was released in April, 2017 and subsequently 2 minor hardware revisions have been made.